Zayd-Waves/StylishBlocksMod/README.md

-# StylishBlocksMod
+# Stylish Blocks
-Source files for my Stylish Blocks Minecraft mod.
-More info here http://sendwaves.weebly.com/
+Repository for my Stylish Blocks Minecraft mod.

+For the jar file and more information, go here http://sendwaves.weebly.com/